-Although Javid will have been chancellor for more than six months by the time of the next budget, having been appointed in July 2019, he will not have spent much of that time laying the groundwork with the public for tax change.
+Sunak will have been chancellor for only a few weeks by the time he presents his first budget, and will not have had time to lay the groundwork with the public for tax change.
 He must carefully weigh the downsides against any perceived benefit from acting quickly.